blocksds/sdk/docs/content/tutorial/intermediate/3d_graphics/index.md

 indices data (the palette data can have any arbitrary size, so it's always stored separately).

-`glTexImage2D()` expects the texel blocks and palette indices to be provided as one single file.
-You can concatenate them manually before adding them to the data folder of your game or you can concatenate them at runtime, the choice is yours.

 You can check the following example:
 [`examples/graphics_3d/compressed_texture`](https://codeberg.org/blocksds/sdk/src/branch/master/examples/graphics_3d/compressed_texture).